 Section 10.02 Action by Board of Directors.
 Except as provided below, the Board of Directors shall, by vote of a majority of the disinterested members, take all such action as may be necessary and appropriate to authorize the IAI to pay any indemnification required by these Bylaws, including, without limitation, making a good faith evaluation of the manner in which the claimant for indemnity acted or failed to act and of the reasonable amount of any indemnity due such person.
 Notwithstanding the foregoing, however, if a majority of the Directors shall not be disinterested with respect to an indemnification claim made hereunder, the adversely interested party shall be required to prove that the transaction is just and reasonable to the IAI.
 The termination of any action, suit, appeal or proceeding by judgment, order, settlement, conviction, or upon a plea of nolo contendere or its equivalent shall not, of itself, create a presumption that the person did not act in good faith and in a manner known or believed by such person not to be in or opposed to the best interests of the IAI and, with respect to any criminal action or proceeding, shall not create the presumption that such person had reasonable cause to believe such conduct was unlawful.

 Section 10.03 Insurance.
-The Board of Directors may authorize the IAI to purchase and maintain insurance on behalf of any person who at any time serves or has served as a member of the Board of Directors, officer, employee or agent of the IAI, or is or was serving in such capacity at the request of the IAI for any other corporation, partnership, joint venture, trust or other enterprise, against liability asserted against such person and incurred by such person in any such capacity or arising out of such person's status as such or acts in such capacity, whether or not the IAI would have had the power to indemnify the person against such liability under the provisions of these Bylaws or the provisions of the relevant statutes of the state of Delaware.
+The Board of Directors may authorize the IAI to purchase and maintain insurance on behalf of any person who is a member of the Board of Directors, officer or employee of the IAI, or is or was serving in such capacity at the request of the IAI for any other corporation, partnership, joint venture, trust or other enterprise, against liability asserted against such person and incurred by such person in any such capacity or arising out of such person's status as such or acts in such capacity, whether or not the IAI would have had the power to indemnify the person against such liability under the provisions of these Bylaws or the provisions of the relevant statutes of the state of Delaware.

 Section 10.04 Indemnified Individual.
 Any person who at any time after the adoption of these Bylaws serves or has served as a member of the Board of Directors, officer, employee or agent of the IAI or serves or has served in such capacity at the request of the IAI for any other corporation, partnership, joint venture, trust or other enterprise shall be deemed to be doing or to have done so in reliance upon, and as consideration for, the right of indemnification provided herein.
 Such right shall inure to the benefit of the legal representatives of such person and shall not be exclusive of any other rights to which such person may be entitled apart from this Article X of these Bylaws.